Senior Bid Writer

 Stratford

-The Senior Bid Writer is responsible for developing and delivering high-quality, compelling bid responses that enhance the company's success in securing new business.
+A major property maintenance service provider is seeking a Senior Bid Writer to join their growing Bid function in London.
+The Senior Bid Writer will be responsible for developing and delivering high-quality, compelling bid responses that enhance the company's success in securing new business.
 This role is integral to ensuring that all bid submissions are persuasive, well-structured, and aligned with client needs and evaluation criteria.

 As a senior member of the team, this role involves leading critical business submissions, working closely with operational and commercial teams, and shaping winning strategies that drive business growth.
 The Senior Bid Writer will also play a key role in mentoring junior team members, fostering continuous improvement, and contributing to the ongoing development of bid processes and best practices.